Otherwise titled: Do clothes make (or break) a man?

 The clothes made a first impression; their performance made a more lasting one.
 (To this day I wondered if the straggling, mismatched approach was part of their strategy…)

 Unfortunately, for some, a person wearing a hoodie pulled up to cover the head is a hoodlum or at least a suspect.
-Add to that hoodie darkness, a neighborhood history of crimes, a watchful eye anticipating a repeat of those crimes, and you have the possibility of a first impression that isn’t correct.
+Add to that hoodie darkness, a neighborhood history of crimes, and a watchful eye anticipating a repeat of those crimes, and you have the possibility of a first impression that isn’t correct.

 Clothes can break a man.